seanmcquaid/Musician-That-Codes/posts/goals-check-in-2021.md

 ### Make time every week to do something fun with Katherine

+Definitely have done this!
+Being newly engaged, we have made plenty of time to hang out with one another and continue to strengthen our relationship.

 ### Continue to make time to hang out with my parents and help them get settled in GA (COVID permitting)

+Yes and yes!
+I helped my parents buy this house in GA and have been trying to encourage them to expand their social life.

 ### Continue to work on being patient and giving grace to people, even when I don't fully understand what's going on

+I think I have gotten significantly better at this but plan to have a goal related to this again next year.
+This is an area I am weak in and need to constantly remind myself of this.

 ### Continue to work on saving for the many amazing things I'd like to do that will require money in the next few years

+Yup yup!
+Not too much to say here, have been saving just fine and have been investing into retirement in my 401k and Roth IRA.

 ### Continue growing my programming skills and learning technologies that will help me grow into an Enterprise Architecture role in the future

+Done this in spades!
+I definitely have exceeded even my own dreams in terms of how I have grown this year.
+However, I am not totally certain I want to be an Enterprise Architect anymore.
+I have realized during this past while that I want to be more focused on products than platforms as a whole.
+I likely want to go the route of being a Lead Engineer and moved into some sort of Engineering Leadership role on my team.

 ### Take Gigi on a walk on the trail near my house every day!

+Done!
+Super easy goal and we have prioritized this every day, even during bad weather.

 ### Reflection

+I am very proud of myself for all I have achieved this year!
+Considering I basically did 9/10 goals, that's pretty solid.
+I am really looking forward to spending these next couple weeks reflecting and getting ready to set my goals for next year.

 Signing off,